bevyengine/bevy-website/content/news/2022-11-05-bevy-0.9/index.md

 <div class="release-feature-authors">authors: @cart, @maniwani</div>

-In preparation for the larger scheduler changes outlined in the newly-merged [Stageless RFC](https://github.com/bevyengine/rfcs/pull/45), we've started blurring the lines between "exclusive systems" (systems with "exclusive" full mutable access to the ECS [`World`]) and normal systems, which historically have been separate types with strict lines between them.
+In preparation for the larger scheduler changes outlined in the newly-merged (but not yet implemented) [Stageless RFC](https://github.com/bevyengine/rfcs/pull/45), we've started blurring the lines between "exclusive systems" (systems with "exclusive" full mutable access to the ECS [`World`]) and normal systems, which historically have been separate types with strict lines between them.

 In **Bevy 0.9**, exclusive systems now implement the normal [`System`] trait!
 This will ultimately have even larger implications, but in **Bevy 0.9** this means that you no longer need to call `.exclusive_system()` when adding exclusive systems to your schedule: